jameslnewell/generator-fed/README.md

     yo fed

 ## Features
-- async builds with Gulp
+- async builds with `gulp`

-- initialise a git repo (optional)
+### Scripts
-- pre-commit hook to run a full build (optional)
+- dependencies from `npm`

-### Javascript
+- linted with `standard`
-- dependencies from NPM
+- built with `browserify`
-- linted with JSHint
+- minified with `uglify`
-- built with Browserify
+- tested with `karma-mocha`
-- minified with Uglify
+- test coverage with `istanbul`
-- tested with Mochify
+- watched with `gulp`

-- watched with Watchify
+### Styles

-### Cascading Style Sheets
+- dependencies from `npm`
-- dependencies from NPM
+- built with `sass-composer`
-- built with SASS Composer
+- prefixed with `autoprefixer`
-- prefixed with Autoprefixer
+- minified with `clean-css`
-- minified with css-minify
+- watched with `gulp`

 ### Assets
-- urls rewritten and copied to the build dir
+- urls rewritten and copied to the build dir with `sass-composer`
-- images optimised with imagemin
+- images optimised with `imagemin`

 ## TODO:
- - watched with SASS Composer (style sheets)
+- make `karma-threshold-reporter` actually break the build
- - style sheets watched with SASS Composer
+- split component specific stuff into a sub-generator and create another sub-generator for static content specific stuff
- - assets cache busted
+- `karma-browserifast` might bundle tests faster?
- - better coverage with Istanbul
+- `testem` might be nicer for debugging tests?